-Weevil) that is specific to water hyacinth.
-Preliminary results are promising.

-164. Is your country undertaking assessments of the interactions between agricultural practices and the conservation and sustainable use of the components of biodiversity referred to in Annex I of the Convention (e.g. ecosystems and habitats; species and communities; genomes and genes of social, scientific or economic importance)?

-Turther comments on proceeding of highly and the components (a conservations and habitate, encoded d) Yes, comprehensive assessments completed (please provide details below) c) Yes, some assessments completed (please provide details below) b) Yes, assessments are under way a) No Х

-Further comments on assessment of biodiversity components (e.g. ecosystems and habitats; species and communities; genomes and genes of social, scientific or economic importance).

-There have not been any formal assessments on the interactions between Vanuatu's agricultural practices and conservation and sustainable use of components.
-However, work programmes of the Department of Agriculture and Rural Development, such as the Development of Sustainable Farming Practices, Farming Systems and Food Security Programmes indirectly address these issues.

-165. Has your country carried out an assessment of the knowledge, innovations and practices of farmers and indigenous and local communities in sustaining agricultural biodiversity and agroecosystem services for food production and food security?

-- b) Yes, assessment is under way - c) Yes, assessment completed (please specify where information can be retrieved below)

-Further comments on assessment of the knowledge, innovations and practices of farmers and indigenous and local communities.

-Collaborative work involving the Vanuatu Quarantine and Inspection Services, the Vanuatu Agricultural Research and Training Center, and the Department of Agriculture and Rural Development with financial and technical assistance from FAO and Secretariat of the Pacific Community has documented some of the traditional knowledge, practices and innovations that indigenous farmers have used to sustain their agricultural productivity.
-The use of traditional plants to protect against pests and pathogens are examples.
-These practices are now incorporated into work to promote sustainable farming systems.

-166. Has your country been monitoring an overall degradation, status quo or restoration/rehabilitation of agricultural biodiversity since 1993 when the Convention entered into force?

-a) No Х

-b) Yes, no change found (status quo)

-c) Yes, overall degradation found (please provide details below)

-d) Yes, overall restoration or rehabilitation observed (please provide details below)

-Further comments on observations.

-While Vanuatu agencies have not been monitoring overall agricultural biodiversity there have been a number of isolated initiatives and observations made.
+164. Is your country undertaking assessments of the interactions between agricultural practices and the conservation and sustainable use of the components of biodiversity referred to in Annex I of the Convention (e.g. ecosystems and habitats; species and communities; genomes and genes of social, scientific or economic importance)? a) No X b) Yes, assessments are under way c) Yes, some assessments completed (please provide details below) d) Yes, comprehensive assessments completed (please provide details below) Further comments on assessment of biodiversity components (e.g. ecosystems and communities; genomes and genes of social, scientific or economic important There have not been any formal assessments on the interactions between Vanua practices and conservation and sustainable use of components.
+However, work propartment of Agriculture and Rural Development, such as the Development of Practices, Farming Systems and Food Security Programmes indirectly address the orogrammes of the Sustainable Farming 165.
+Has your country carried out an assessment of the knowledge, innovat farmers and indigenous and local communities in sustaining agricultural bi ecosystem services for food production and food security? a) No b) Yes, assessment is under way X c) Yes, assessment completed (please specify where information can be retrieved below) Further comments on assessment of the knowledge, innovations and practing cices of farmers and Collaborative work involving the Vanuatu Quarantine and Inspection Se Agricultural Research and Training Center, and the Department of Agriculture ar with financial and technical assistance from FAO and Secretariat of the Pa documented some of the traditional knowledge, practices and innovations that have used to sustain their agricultural productivity.
+The use of traditional plar pests and pathogens are examples.
+These practices are now incorporated in sustainable farming systems. d Rural Development cific Community has t indigenous farmers its to protect against 166.
+Has your country been monitoring an overall degradation restoration/rehabilitation of agricultural biodiversity since 1993 when the Corforce? a) No Х b) Yes, no change found (status quo) c) Yes, overall degradation found (please provide details below) d) Yes, overall restoration or rehabilitation observed (please provide details below) Further comments on observations.
+While Vanuatu agencies have not been monitoring overall agricultural biodiversit y there have been a